pophoan/pokemonColorChart/README.md

 This is a website related to Pokémon.
-You can obtain color swatches of the Pokémon by clicking on their images on the website.
+You can obtain color swatches of the Pokémon by clicking on their images on the websit